- About Us

 - Contact Us

-Mistoria Lettings was formed in 2009 and is one of the leading lettings agencies in the UK.
+Mistoria Lettings was formed in 2009 and is one of the leading letting agents in the UK.
 Providing high quality accommodation for students, professionals, residential and commercial tenants, we operate in Salford, Manchester, Liverpool, Lancashire and across the entire North West region.
 From our inception, we have witnessed extensive growth in a short time.
 With a solid vision for future growth, we aim to be managing in excess of 1000 houses by 2015.

 We pride ourselves on providing exceptional customer service and our testimonials are confirmation of this.
 Each member of our ARLA qualified team has extensive knowledge and experience of the property market and is on hand to guide you in sourcing or letting your property.
 Whether you are a prospective tenant seeking a short or long term rental, or a landlord seeking a healthy return on your investment, we are dedicated to helping you achieve your goals.